deckar01/safe-seats/README.md

 The layout and blocked rows were sampled from a screen at my local theater.
 The seat and isle sizes were estimated based on my own experiences.

-The number of people in a group (seated without distancing) is assumed to have a log-normal distributed that peaks just below 2 and falls off slowly around 5.
+The number of people in a group (seated without distancing) is assumed to have a log-normal distribution that peaks just below 2 and falls off slowly around 5.

 The ideal theater seat is assumed to be centered horizontally and the distance from the screen is assumed to be a random preference with a normal distrobution centered around the middle row.

-The logic for choosing the first seat is to pick the closest available seat to a randomly selected ideal seat.
+The logic for choosing the first seat in a reservation is to pick the closest available seat to a randomly selected ideal seat.

 The logic for choosing additional seats for a group favors the same row by squaring the Y distance twice when minimizing the euclidean distance to the first seat.